KeroMichelle/KeroMichelle.github.io/about-alt.md

 Hi!
 I'm a <b><orange>game producer</orange></b> and <b><olive>designer</olive></b> attending the USC School of Cinematic Arts.

 * BA in Interactive Media & Game Design (2018 - 2022)
-* Minors in Project Management, Video Game Programming
+* Minors in CS, Project Management

 My career goal is to deliver impactful, immersive games by crafting collaborative work environments.
 I aim to empower my teammates with the resources and direction needed to overcome challenges and take creative ownership.